qurit/PyCNO/README.md

 <tr>
 <td>

-If you use this repository, please cite the original paper:
+If you use this repository, please cite the original paper that created the PBPK engine:
 > **Fele-Paranj, A., Saboury, B., Uribe, C., & Rahmim, A.**
 > *Physiologically based radiopharmacokinetic modeling to simulate and analyze radiopharmaceutical therapies: studies of non-linearities, multi-bolus injections, and albumin binding*.
 > **EJNMMI Radiopharmacy and Chemistry, vol. 9, pp. 6, 2024**